ajeetsinghparmar/loan_approval_prediction/README.md

-# loan_approval_prediction
+# Predict the approval of loan with the help of python

-Predict the approval of loan with the help of python
+By this model we can predict approval of loan with the help of python.